 The kits include a Teacher Guide, Lesson Plans, Student Activities, Essential Questions and other resources that are easy to implement in the classroom.
 We work with local and regional educators to ensure that the materials are relevant and complement the curriculum.
 Lesson plans are flexible and easily adaptable for differentiation and multiple grade levels.
 Pre-service teachers from Fairfield University’s Graduate School of Education and Allied Professions have partnered with the Fairfield Museum to develop some of these materials.

-Call Christine Jewell, Director of Education at 203-259-1598 for pricing or contact us here.
+Please call the Museum’s education department at (203) 259-1598 for pricing or contact us here.
 Discounts are available for orders of 3 and over.

 Powers of Persuasion: Posters from the Home Front